Index · Directives systemd 257

 Those two settings configure ordering dependencies between units.
 If unit foo.service contains the setting Before=bar.service and both units are being started, bar.service's start-up is delayed until foo.service has finished starting up.
 After= is the inverse of Before=, i.e. while Before= ensures that the configured unit is started before the listed unit begins starting up, After= ensures the opposite, that the listed unit is fully started up before the configured unit is started.

 When two units with an ordering dependency between them are shut down, the inverse of the start-up order is applied.
 I.e. if a unit is configured with After= on another unit, the former is stopped before the latter if both are shut down.
 Given two units with any ordering dependency between them, if one unit is shut down and the other is started up, the shutdown is ordered before the start-up.
 It doesn't matter if the ordering dependency is After= or Before=, in this case.
 It also doesn't matter which of the two is shut down, as long as one is shut down and the other is started up; the shutdown is ordered before the start-up in all cases.
 If two units have no ordering dependencies between them, they are shut down or started up simultaneously, and no ordering takes place.
 It depends on the unit type when precisely a unit has finished starting up.
 Most importantly, for service units start-up is considered completed for the purpose of Before=/After= when all its configured start-up commands have been invoked and they either failed or reported start-up success.
-Note that this does includes ExecStartPost= (or ExecStopPost= for the shutdown case).
+Note that this includes ExecStartPost= (or ExecStopPost= for the shutdown case).

 Note that those settings are independent of and orthogonal to the requirement dependencies as configured by Requires=, Wants=, Requisite=, or BindsTo=.
 It is a common pattern to include a unit name in both the After= and Wants= options, in which case the unit listed will be started before the unit that is configured with these options.